DAIV : SWE's AI Assistant

 - Set up DAIV - Install and configure DAIV in your environment

-- Connect your repository - Link DAIV to your GitLab project
+- Connect your repository - Link DAIV to your GitLab or GitHub repository

 Step 2: Try DAIV